 - Beginner = The blade sags more than 8mm but is not as flexible as the Easy blade.
 It is well suited for beginners trying out Multiplay and for Soloplay

 - Advanced = The blade sags less than 8 mm and its nature is similar to the Beginner blade.
 It is well suited for Multiplay and for practiced Soloplay practitioners.

 - Professional = The blade is made of rubber and rather tight.
-It is well suited to perfectionize the four BailongBall principles.
+It is well suited to perfectionize the four BailongBall principles (and cannot be exchanged).

-The BailongBall equipment is comprised of a ball and a racket.
-Since its patent application 1992, its inventor, Professor Bai Rong, has expanded its variety and improved its quality.
-This was also boosted by the success the sport enjoyed in China, where it was invented and soon turned into a trend!
+Of course, the BailongBall equipment is not only comprised of a racket but also of a ball.
+Since its patent application 1992, its inventor, Professor Bai Rong, has constantly improved versatility as well as its quality.
+This development was boosted by the success the sport enjoyed in its home country China, when it turned into a trend!

 In the course of development, also the blade material has undergone some changes and new variants have been introduced, bringing along changes in diameter, flexibility, surface structure and wholes/gaps.
 While initial rackets came equipped with tight rubber blades, today’s versions feature silicon blades of varying diameter and sagging.

 The traditional BailongBall racket has a “little sibling”, called BaiLo.
 While BailongBall requires some space for playing, BaiLo allow for playing indoors, even in your home.
 It is also very handy, making transportation a lot easier.
 Last but not least, it does not feature a blade.
 The entire racket is made of the same material, making the playing surface even harder than any BailongBall’s blade.

 Below, you find an overview of the blades currently available.
 (You can order BailongBall equipment at any certified TBBF Trainer in Europe or online through